- Emergency Assistance

 - Palestinian Authority Areas-Only Stamp.
 Anyone indicating at the Allenby Bridge-King Hussein border crossing that he or she has connections to the West Bank or plans to travel to the West Bank may be given an entry stamp that permits travel only in Palestinian Authority-controlled areas of the West Bank.
 This stamp does not permit such travelers to enter Jerusalem or Israel.
 Travelers who have received such a stamp may file an appeal with the Israeli military’s district coordination offices in the West Bank, but appeals are rarely approved.

 - Palestinian-Americans Must Enter Through the Allenby Border Crossing.
-The Government of Israel does not currently permit U.S. citizens with Palestinian nationality (or even, in some cases, the claim to it) to enter Israel via Ben Gurion International Airport.
-Many travelers have been sent back to the U.S. upon arrival.
+The Government of Israel does not currently permit U.S. citizens with Palestinian nationality (or even, in some cases, a claim to it) to enter Israel via Ben Gurion International Airport.
+U.S. citizen travelers who also have Palestinian nationality have been sent back to the U.S. upon arrival at Ben Gurion.
 Others have been allowed to enter Israel but told they cannot depart Israel via Ben Gurion without special permission, which is rarely granted.
 Some families have been separated as a result, and other travelers have forfeited expensive airline tickets.
-If you believe that you may be affected by this rule, confirm with the Israeli Embassy in Washington before departure that you will be able to enter and depart through Ben Gurion.
-You may prefer to alter your travel plans to enter via the Allenby-King Hussein border crossing.
+If you believe that you may be affected by this rule, confirm with the Israeli Embassy in Washington or other Israeli diplomatic missions before departure that you will be able to enter and depart through Ben Gurion Airport.
+If there is uncertainty about this you may prefer to alter your travel plans to enter via the Allenby-King Hussein border crossing.

 Denial of Entry into Israel or the West Bank

-The U.S. government seeks equal treatment and freedom to travel for all U.S. citizens regardless of national origin or ethnicity.
+The U.S. government seeks equal treatment and freedom of travel for all U.S. citizens regardless of national origin or ethnicity.
 Even so, all persons applying for entry to Israel and the West Bank are subject to security and police record checks by the Government of Israel and may be denied entry or exit without explanation.
 U.S. citizen visitors have been subjected to prolonged questioning and thorough searches by Israeli authorities upon entry or departure.
-Those whom Israeli authorities suspect of being of Arab, Middle Eastern, or Muslim origin; those who have been involved in missionary work or activism; and those who ask that Israeli stamps not be entered into their passports may face additional, often time-consuming, and probing questioning by immigration and border authorities, or may even be denied entry into Israel or the West Bank.
+Those whom Israeli authorities suspect of being of Arab, Middle Eastern, or Muslim origin; those who have been involved in missionary work or activism; and those who advocate for or are involved in the Boycott, Divestment and Sanctions (BDS) movement may face additional, often time-consuming, and probing questioning by immigration and border authorities, or may even be denied entry into Israel or the West Bank.

-While the U.S. Consulate General cannot facilitate U.S. citizens’ entry into Israel or the West Bank, those who feel they have been wrongly denied entry or unnecessarily subjected to additional security screening should report their experiences to our office or to the American Citizen Services Unit of the U.S. Embassy in Tel Aviv.
-The Consular Section of the U.S. Embassy should be contacted for information and assistance related to ports of entry at Ben Gurion Airport, Haifa Port, the northern Jordan River-Sheikh Hussein and southern Rabin-Arava border crossings connecting Israel and Jordan, and the Taba border crossing between Israel and Egypt.
-The Consular Section of the U.S. Consulate General in Jerusalem should be contacted for information and assistance related to the Allenby Bridge-King Hussein crossing connecting the West Bank and Jordan.
+While the U.S. Consulate General cannot facilitate U.S. citizens’ entry into Israel or the West Bank, those who feel they have been wrongly denied entry or unnecessarily subjected to additional security screening should report their experiences to our office or to the American Citizen Services Unit of Branch Office Tel Aviv.
+The Consular Section of the Branch Office Tel Aviv should be contacted for information and assistance related to ports of entry at Ben Gurion Airport, Haifa Port, the northern Jordan River-Sheikh Hussein and southern Rabin-Arava border crossings connecting Israel and Jordan, and the Taba border crossing between Israel and Egypt.
+The Consular Office of the U.S. Consulate General in Jerusalem should be contacted at ConGenJerusalemACS@state.gov for information related to the Allenby Bridge-King Hussein crossing connecting the West Bank and Jordan.